zylklab/alfresco-elk/README.md

 ### Configuration

 * Install tools and startup scripts for Elastic, Kibana and Logstash.
-* Install logstash input plugins (jmx-input)
+* Install logstash input plugins (jmx-input-plugin)
-* Configure logstash client for Alfresco EE
-  * JMX input config
+* Configure logstash.conf for JMX input config and polling frequency
-  * Endpoint and available objects in jmx/jmx.conf
+* JMX endpoint and available objects in jmx/jmx.conf
 * Import searches, visualizations and dashboards in Kibana management.

 ### Available metrics via JMX

-These metrics are available via logstash jmx input plugin:
+JMX provides monitoring information of many properties such as NumActive (Connection Pool), TicketAllNonExpired, NumDocuments (SOLR), Disk sizes for your contentstores and indices and many many more.

+As example of JMX information these metrics are being used:

 - JVM Used memory
 - Number of threads